paullpp/ATMegaPingPong/README.md

 # ATMegaPingPong

-A game of Ping Pong for two Atmel ATMega32u4 boards
+A game of Ping Pong for two Atmel ATMega32u4 boards.
+This code is co-authored with Ryan Muriset, and the include files are provided by instructors at Oregon State University.